Recipe Card

 Instructions

-- In a food processor, combine 2 1/3 cups flour, 2 tsp ginger, 1 1/2 tsp cinnamon, 1/2 tsp baking soda, and a pinch of salt.
+- In a food processor, combine 2 ⅓ cups flour, 2 teaspoon ginger, 1 ½ teaspoon cinnamon, ½ teaspoon baking soda, and a pinch of salt.
 Pulse 3-4 times until evenly mixed.

-- Add 1/3 cup brown sugar, 1/2 cup molasses, and 1 egg, then process for 20-30 seconds until dough forms a ball and pulls away from the sides.
-If dough sticks to your fingers when touched, pulse in 1-2 tbsp additional flour.
+- Add ⅓ cup brown sugar, ½ cup molasses, and 1 egg, then process for 20-30 seconds until dough forms a ball and pulls away from the sides.
+If dough sticks to your fingers when touched, pulse in 1-2 tablespoon additional flour.

 - Transfer dough to floured surface and divide into 3 equal portions.
 Flatten each into a 1-inch thick disk, wrap tightly in plastic wrap, and refrigerate for at least 1 hour or up to 24 hours.